pramodith/CoCHackathon/README.md

 and claim the food.
 ii)Once you are in a grocery store we will remind you of the items that you ended up throwing out, so that you'll be wary of what and how much food you buy.

+Technology Used:
+i) Google Cloud Vision API to extract text from bills. ii) Edamam API to extract the food items from the bill and provide recipes based on ingredients that the user has. iii) Google Places/Maps API to find the closest charitable organizations to the user.'

+Server: Python Flask
+Client: Android Application